Skip to content

 Key takeaway

 The Reynders tax strikes only the fraction of the capital gain attributable to the bond component of the fund — not the entire gain.
 A 60% equity / 40% bond fund sees only the bond portion of its gain taxed at 30%.
 Purely equity ETFs (IMIE, IWDA, CSPX, CNDX, XMAW) do not contain any and escape this tax entirely.
-XEON (synthetic money market): uncertain tax status — to be treated as potentially subject to Reynders tax.
+CSH2 (synthetic money market): uncertain tax status — to be treated as potentially subject to Reynders tax.

 Capital gains on equities (CGT)